 When you write to STL you have a great deal of control over how the model is faceted.
 As shown in the figure at right, you can tune output for Normal Deviation, Maximum Surface Deviation, Maximum Edge Length Preference, control over Edge Length and whether you are using Procedural or Adaptive Faceting.

-The first three settings are going to affect mesh density in different ways, and increasing mesh density is often imporant to achieve smoother curves on 3D models; however, since high mesh density can make files hard to manage in terms of filesize and complexity, it’s best to add mesh density in the right places, rather than blindly or all over.
+All four settings are going to affect mesh density in different ways, and increasing mesh density is often imporant to achieve smoother curves on 3D models; however, since high mesh density can make files hard to manage in terms of file size and complexity, it’s best to add mesh density in the right places, rather than blindly or all over.

 Normal Deviation is the maximum deviation between surface normals at facet node positions.
-The default is 5 degrees, meaning that a surface normal has to be within 5 degrees of the original surface normal at the facet node.
+This is an angular value.
+The default is 5 degrees, meaning that a facet normal has to be within 5 degrees of the neighboring facet normal at the facet node.
 Normals are imaginary lines perpendicular to any given surface.

 Maximum Surface Deviation